Snepsts/albino/README.md

 * Weapons & Armor.

-* Magic Damage/Defense along with Standard Damage/Defense (possiblities of hybrid classes and such).
+* Magic Damage/Defense along with Standard Damage/Defense (possibilities of hybrid classes and such).

 * Other stuff probably.